Evita: The Movie Starring Madonna, Antonio Banderas, & Jonathan Pryce

 Even though the protagonist is a flawed, intriguing demagogue, this visually stunning but tiresome (and oversung) musical makes it hard for us to care, given how insufferable most of the songs are (except for two or three), like nearly everything made by Andrew Lloyd Webber.

 Evita was billed as the most anticipated film of the year.
 With Madonna playing the character she said only she could play -- the title role in "Evita.", I was totally pumped to see it.
 I love musicals and this didn't disappoint.
 In fact the movie is almost entirely music with very liitle spoken words.
 I didn't care that Madonna took voice lessons to extend her range.
 I think seasily masters the musical material.
 More importantly, she is convincing as Evita--from the painful early scene where, as an unacknowledged child, she tries to force entry into her father's funeral, to later scenes where tEvita transforms herself into a nightclub singer, radio star, desirable mistress, and political leader.
 I have just recently watched Evita on DVD and still love it.
 However this time while I ws watching a huge drama in my own living room took over from the drama that was occurring on the screen.
 My new puppy great dane had an "accident" on my antique oriental rug.
-I paused the DVD and quickly did a search on my phone for silk rug cleaning NYC area.
+I paused the DVD and quickly did a search on my phone for silk rug cleaning in the NYC area.
 You may not know but oriental rugs are made from wool, cooton and silk.
 Mine was silk and a family heirloom.
 Luckily I found a family owned rug cleaning company whose specialty is cleaning and restoring oriental rugs.
 The next morning one of the owners showed up and assured me that they could handle the cleaning of the rug.
 He also noticed some worn areas as he inspected the rug and suggested that they be restored.
 All restoration work is done by hand with skilled artisans, he said.
 Three weeks later the rug arrived looking absolutely fantastic.
 My puupy was a bit older and finally toilet trained.
 But that evening my puppy dramatically ended my movie viewing still remaims vividly associated now with the movie version of Evita.
 Just as I gave Evita 5 stars I would also give five stars to the Agara Rug Cleaning Company.

 This film includes the largest amount of costume changes in history, so you already know it's lavish.
 Taking all the leather and lace away from this production, you're left with no plot, all music, and two hours of watching Madonna spiral into an abysmal performance.
 Eva Peron, Evita to her people, deserved a bit more of a bang for her buck.